 Was famous Cornell professor a harasser or the victim of a witch hunt?

-Maas claims that Cornell prevented him from questioning his accusers, denied him the right to counsel and even the right to select an advisor, failed to adhere to its own definition of sexual harassment, and violated promises of confidentiality.
+Maas claims that Cornell prevented him from questioning his accusers, denied him the right to counsel and even the right to select an adviser, failed to adhere to its own definition of sexual harassment, and violated promises of confidentiality.
 Maas is represented by the Center for Individual Rights (CIR) in Washington and New York attorney David Stoll.

 The accusations against Professor Maas in 1994 set off a long-running and highly publicized debate on the Cornell campus and around the nation.
 The professor’s national reputation contributed to the attention surrounding the case.
 Maas, who continues to teach the most popular course at Cornell and has received numerous national and local teaching awards, is perhaps best known for the educational films and television programs he produces.